-As required by the Conflict Minerals Rule, for 2014, we conducted a "reasonable country of origin inquiry" ("RCOI").
-We designed our RCOI in good faith to determine the origin of Conflict Minerals that are necessary to the functionality or production of products that we contract to manufacture.
+As required by the Conflict Minerals Rule, for 2017, we conducted a "reasonable country of origin inquiry" ("RCOI").
+We designed our RCOI in good faith to determine the origin of 3TG that are necessary to the functionality or production of products that we manufacture or contract to manufacture.
+For our RCOI, to the extent applicable, we utilized the same processes and procedures as for our due diligence, in particular Steps 1 and 2 of the OECD Framework (as defined below), which are discussed below in the Conflict Minerals Report.

-Our outreach included suppliers (the "Suppliers") that we identified as having contracted to manufacture for us products or as having sold us products or components included in products that we manufactured that contained or that we believe may have contained necessary Conflict Minerals.
+Our outreach included suppliers (the "Suppliers") that we identified as having contracted to manufacture for us products or as having sold us products or components included in products that we manufactured that contained or that we believe may have contained necessary 3TG.
 We determined which of our products were in-scope or potentially in-scope for purposes of the Conflict Minerals Rule through product specifications, visual inspection, supplier inquiries and other information known to us.
 Products that we contracted to manufacture also were determined to be in-scope or potentially in-scope based on our degree of influence over the products' manufacture.

-Pursuant to the Conflict Minerals Rule, based on the results of our RCOI, we were required to conduct due diligence for 2014.
+Pursuant to the Conflict Minerals Rule, based on the results of our RCOI, we conducted due diligence for 2017.
 These due diligence efforts are discussed below.